ylz/weeklypicphp/README.md

 * Darktable EXIF data probably wrong.
   * It seeems, that data exported from Darktable result in an `Error = Bad format (0) for IFD0 entry 0` when processed with exiftool.
+* It may be incorrectly displayed that GPS data is present even though it has been deleted because a GPS version ID is still present.
+However, geodata has been deleted.